Joint Registration and Conformal Prediction for Partially Observed Functional Data: Introduction

 The rest of the article is organized as follows.
-Section \ref{sec::problem-set-up} discusses preliminaries including full conformal prediction for partial functional data without registration and a brief introduction of the elastic functional data analysis (EFDA) framework.
-Section \ref{sec::our-method} defines the joint registration and prediction method.
-Comprehensive simulations and real-world data examples are presented in Sections \ref{sec::simulations} and \ref{sec::real-data} to demonstrate the validity and efficiency of the proposed method.
+Section \ref{sec::problem-set-up} gives a brief introduction of the elastic functional data analysis (EFDA) framework.
+Section \ref{subsec::FFCP} defines full conformal prediction for partial functional data without registration, while Section \ref{sec::our-method} introduces a joint registration and prediction method.
+Simulations and real-world data examples are presented in Sections \ref{sec::simulations} and \ref{sec::real-data} to demonstrate the validity and efficiency of the proposed method.
 We conclude with a brief discussion in Section \ref{sec::discussion}.
-Lemmas and proofs, as well as computational speed comparisons of proposed methods to state-of-the-art methods, are included in Sections A and B in the supplementary materials.